|Assessment length / details

-1. Demonstrate an understanding of the principles and standards of low-input/organic ruminant farming systems.
+Demonstrate an understanding of the principles and standards of low-input/organic livestock farming systems.

-2. Critically assess different feed/forage systems in relation to their viability for low input/organic ruminant farming systems.
+Critically assess different feed/forage systems in relation to their viability for low input/organic livestock farming systems.

-4. Appraise different low-input/organic ruminant farming systems and markets.
+Appraise different low-input/organic livestock farming systems and markets.

-The module will discuss recent developments in low-input and organic farming research.
-The module will draw upon the ongoing research in IBERS and elsewhere to provide the students with the knowledge they require to understand the latest scientific evidence.
-The module will take the students through our current understanding and to reduce inputs to bring them all to the same level of understanding.
-The aim of this module is to outline the concepts behind ruminant production in a low input or organic system.
-It will examine alternative methods of production, from unique forages and sward mixtures to interesting animal breeds that could provide a more tailored product for niche markets.
-The course will also look at natural methods of disease control that can be adopted by low input or organic systems.
+This module examines the concepts behind livestock production in a low input or organic system, primarily in temperate contexts.
+It considers alternative methods of production, from unique feeds, forages and sward mixtures to interesting animal breeds that could provide a more tailored product for niche markets.
+The course also looks at natural methods of disease control that can be adopted by low input or organic systems.